 Opportunities for Professional Journalists

 Nowadays, journalists generally work numerous casual jobs and internships rather than in the classical print media.
 Crowd journalism gives them the opportunity to create and distribute short text passages.
 They are therefore provided with a platform where they can market their professional skills.
-This also benefits those who may not have the time to dedicate to journalism full time.
-It can also appeal to students who are wanting to break into the field of journalism.
+This also benefits those who may not have the time to dedicate to journalism full-time.
+In addition, it can also appeal to students who want to break into the field of journalism.

 Getting the Public Involved

-Another form of crowd journalism can be seen when the public are taking part in the reporting.
-It may seem that when a story breaks it’s the journalist that has done all the work.
-Yet local and international journalists alike won’t have all the information they need handed to them easily.
+Another form of crowd journalism can be seen when the public is taking part in the reporting.
+Confusingly, it may seem that when a story breaks it’s the journalist that has done all the work.
+However, local and international journalists alike won’t have all the information they need handed to them easily.
 A good journalist is like a detective and they need to make sure they have their facts right.
 After all, fake news is something that angers readers and must be avoided at all costs.

 How the Public Contributes

-There are terms for this kind of journalism such as citizen journalism, collaborative media, even street journalism.
-This doesn’t mean a group of people on the street suddenly start to write articles however.
+There are terms for this kind of journalism such as citizen journalism, collaborative media, and even street journalism.
+However, this doesn’t mean a group of people on the street suddenly start to write articles.
 Citizen journalism for example is where user-generated content can form articles to be shared with others.
 This has become very popular with the advent of the internet.
 Social media is often used to share information.
 Local areas often form groups and communities online to share information.
 This could be advertising, promoting local events, traffic updates and more.
 However, mixed in the posts will be what seems like gossip.
 Yet this gossip may be invaluable to some residents.
-Telling others to watch out because a local burgler is on the loose is important to those in the area.
+Telling others to watch out because a local burglar is on the loose is important to those in the area.

 On a larger scale self-reporting online or via social media can assist in disasters or major events.
 Often a random person will find out something shocking before a news station will.
 This puts the public at the fore of breaking news.
-After this whoeever posted early on will usually find their inbox flooding with requests from journalists asking for info or to use their posts.
-Wars, protests, earthquakes are all often reported on by members of the public and in real time.
+After this, whoever posted early on will usually find their inbox flooding with requests from journalists asking for info or to use their posts.
+Interestingly, wars, protests, and earthquakes are all often reported on by members of the public in real-time.